YunoHost-Apps/gotosocial_ynh/doc/DOCS.md

 ## OpenID Connect

+This package is not-working with the SSO (single-sign on) or LDAP integration.
+However, it can be configured to use the OpenID Connect protocol and Dex (a program that links LDAP and OpenID Connect) to enable connection with your YunoHost users.

+You will have a **separate account from the rest of your Yunohost server**, potentially with a different username and password.

 You can read the [official GoToSocial documentation about OpenID Connect](https://docs.gotosocial.org/en/latest/configuration/oidc/) in support if you want.

 To use OpenID Connect, the YunoHost admin must: